 Though the evidence is promising, there’s still a lot of research to be done before we can say without a doubt that the scent of culinary based essential oils are the key to weight gain associated with overeating.
 In the meantime, it certainly wouldn’t do any harm in giving it a try.
 I’ve included a list of essential oils below that you can use singly or in combination.

-You can purchase a scent pendant to wear during the day like those in our Amazon store or you can use the old trick of placing a cotton ball with oil in a baggie.
+You can purchase a scent pendant to wear during the day or you can use the old trick of placing a cotton ball with oil in a baggie.
 Whatever method you try, be sure and sniff the oils frequently during the day and change the scents.
 And don’t forget to get back to us on what oils you used and how well they worked for you.

 Most common culinary essential oils for weight loss include: